I am going to let you in on a secret.

 On an average morning, I check email on my phone at least a couple of times before I ever get to my computer.

-That’s because 80% of smartphone users check their phones within 15 minutes of waking up. (source: MediaBistro)
+That’s because 80% of smartphone users check their phones within 15 minutes of waking up. (source: MediaBistro)80% mobile users check phones within 15 min of waking up 👉 your emails HAVE to be mobile friendly!Click To Tweet

 Considering there are currently 2.6 billion smartphone subscriptions globally, that adds up to quite a number.

-According to Movable Ink’s US Consumer Device Preference Report 2015, a whooping 68% of all emails in 2015 was opened on mobile devices .
+According to Movable Ink’s US Consumer Device Preference Report 2015, a whooping 68% of all emails in 2015 were opened on mobile devices.Whooping 68% of all emails opened on mobile devices.
+Make your emails mobile friendly!Click To Tweet

 Litmus’ 2016 State of Email Report shows a slightly more modest, but still quite impressive 55% of mobile email opens.